rachelr1999/rachellee/content/project/example/index.md

   2  data release.
 I have chosen candidates for spectroscopic observation that are of appropriate magnitude and are the most likely to be located behind the ejecta from the supernova.
-I will examine high-resolution spectra of these stars in order to identify possible Na I and Ca II absorption features associated with the cold gas of the SNR.
-I will then conclude the location of the stars relative to the SNR based on the presence and intensity of absorption features.
-This research has inspired proposals for high resolution spectroscopic observations; Dr. Milisavljevic and I have been approved for the newly commissioned NEID instrument on the WIYN 3.5m telescope.
+I will examine high-resolution spectra of these stars in order to identify possible Na ID and Ca H&K absorption features associated with the cold gas of the SNR.
+Using these spectra, I am then able to conclude that distance to the remnant based on the distances to the stars that present appropriate absorption features.
+Observations were conducted on the WIYN 3.5m telescope in the 2021A semester using the newly comissioned NEID instrument.
 We are also applying for additional observing time on the Gemini 8m telescope.
-  Additionally, I have become accustomed to comparing Chandra X-Ray images to optical images and determining which candidates are the most advantageous for spectroscopic observation.
 url_video: ""
 tags: []
 external_link: no project page